ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Coroutine Suspension Mechanics: The Finite State Machine within - <a href="https://medium.com/proandroiddev/coroutine-suspension-mechanics-the-finite-state-machine-within-58edac6dfb2e" target="_blank" rel="noopener noreferrer">link</a></h3>
+Code Optimization with Proguard and R8 in Android - <a href="https://medium.com/teknasyon-engineering/code-optimization-with-proguard-and-r8-in-android-4d92e15a398b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ProAndroidDev`**
+✍️ **posted by `Teknasyon Engineering`**

-<blockquote>Let’s gaze inside a Kotlin Coroutine structure and see the Finite State Machine (FSM) inside it.
-Suspension mechanics revealed.</blockquote>
+<blockquote>Optimizing your Android app for performance and security might seem discouraging, but tools like Proguard and R8 make it much easier.</blockquote>

 <h3>2.
 This Is the Phone You Should Take Portraits With - <a href="https://medium.com/@markellisreviews/this-is-the-phone-you-should-take-portraits-with-50cd7d9af853" target="_blank" rel="noopener noreferrer">link</a></h3>